RiverArchitect/RA_wiki/wiki/Troubleshooting.md

     - *Remedy:*  See `ERROR: Bad call of map centre coordinates [...]`.

  - **`ERROR: MU calculation failed.`**
-    - *Cause:*   Error raised by the `MU` class (`GetStarted/cMorphUnits.py`) when the defined flow depth and / or velocity Rasters are not usable.
+    - *Cause:*   Error raised by the `MU` class (`GetStarted/cMorphUnits.py`) when the defined flow depth and/or velocity Rasters are not usable.
     - *Remedy:*
         + Ensure that no other program uses the selected in flow depth and velocity Rasters, and *Condition* folder.
         + Manually / visually verify the consistency of the provided input Rasters (*Float* - type).
         + See also next error message (*Baseflow MU update failed.*)

  - **`ERROR: MU update failed.`**
-    - *Cause:*   Error raised by the `MU` class (`GetStarted/cMorphUnits.py`) when processing the provided flow depth and / or velocity Rasters lead to non-meaningful results.
+    - *Cause:*   Error raised by the `MU` class (`GetStarted/cMorphUnits.py`) when processing the provided flow depth and/or velocity Rasters lead to non-meaningful results.
     - *Remedy:*
         + Ensure that the flow depth and velocity Rasters have consistent units.
         + ISSUE: The current code uses U.S. customary units for MU delineation according to [Wyrick and Pasternack (2014)](https://www.sciencedirect.com/science/article/pii/S0169555X14000099).
 If required, manual changes of the delineation functions can be made in `GetStarted/cMorphUnits.py` (`calculate_mu_baseflow` function approximately from line 75 onward).
 We are working on improving the Morphological Unit generator.